MbinOrg/mbin/docs/admin_guide.md

 ## Generate Secrets

 > **Note**
-> This will generate several valid tokens for the kbin setup, you will need quite a few.
+> This will generate several valid tokens for the Mbin setup, you will need quite a few.

 ```bash
 for counter in {1..2}; do node -e "console.log(require('crypto').randomBytes(16).toString('hex'))"; done && for counter in {1..3}; do node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"; done